Editorial advisory

 Water Verdict

-Franklin County receives a below-average water quality assessment with a grade of F and a score of 40.2 out of 100.
+Franklin County, Pennsylvania receives a below-average water quality assessment with a grade of F and a score of 40.2 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments track 20,272 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.

 Violation Context

-Franklin County has recorded 36 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Franklin County, Pennsylvania show 36 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 32.0 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 22,842 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance